stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 what could be the meaning of the queer clay bas-relief and the disjointed jottings, ramblings, and cuttings which I found?
 Had my uncle, in his latter years, become credulous of the most superficial impostures?
-I resolved to search out the eccentric sculptor responsible for this apparent disturbance of an old man&rsquo;s peace of mind.
+I resolved to search out the eccentric sculptor responsible for this apparent disturbance of an old man's peace of mind.

   The bas-relief was a rough rectangle less than an inch thick and about five by six inches in area; obviously of modern origin.
 Its designs, however, were far from modern